AgapeToolkit/agape-temporal/README.md

 ---

+## 🔗 Dependency on `@js-temporal/polyfill`

+This package lists `@js-temporal/polyfill` as a dependency so that its **type definitions** are always available at build time.

+- **No Runtime Code Included:** The polyfill’s runtime is **never imported or bundled** by `@agape/temporal`.
+- **Safe for Library Authors:** Your consumers remain free to install or omit a polyfill — you are not forcing one into their build.
+- **Tree-Shakable:** Modern bundlers will include nothing from `@js-temporal/polyfill` at runtime unless you explicitly call `setTemporal` with it or attach it to `globalThis` yourself.

+This means you can confidently use `Temporal` types in your library’s API surface without bloating your downstream consumers’ bundles.

+---

 ## 📚 Documentation

 See the full API documentation at [agape.dev/api](https://agape.dev/api).

+---

 ## 📦 Agape Toolkit

-This package is part of the [Agape Toolkit](https://github.com/AgapeToolkit/AgapeToolkit) - a comprehensive collection of TypeScript utilities and libraries for modern web development.
+This package is part of the [Agape Toolkit](https://github.com/AgapeToolkit/AgapeToolkit) — a comprehensive collection of TypeScript utilities and libraries for modern web development.